unrealwork/atsd-use-cases/workshop/lets-encrypt.md

 #### Self-Signed Certificate Chain

-[Self-Signed](https://github.com/axibase/atsd/blob/master/administration/ssl-ca-signed.md) certificate has no chain.
+[Self-Signed](https://github.com/axibase/atsd/blob/master/administration/ssl-ca-signed.md) certificates have no chain.

 The subject is the same as the issuer.